givingjar/blog.givingjar.org/_posts/2016-05-25-charity-spotlight-lansing-makers-network.md

 Since forming, the Lansing Maker Network's community outreach has been a big hit.
 They have participated in [Maker Faire Detroit][3], the [MSU Science Festival][4], and a variety of grade school programs and field trips in the Lansing area.
 Their partnership with [Impression 5][5] has also opened up more opportunities for kids &mdash;and parents&mdash; to learn how to make new things.

-In 2015, the Lansing Makers Network moved their makerspace to the Leaseway Building in Lansing.
-The new space has a large garage door for easily moving equipment and creations in and out.
-Everything is on one floor, too.
-This greatly improves the accessibility of the space and promotes collaboration.
+In 2015, the Lansing Makers Network moved to the Leaseway Building.
+The new space has a large garage door and exists entirely on one floor.
+This not only improves the accessibility of the space, it also encourages collaboration.
 Brian likes the idea that different types of makers and crafters (e.g. welders and knitters) can more easily work together.

 ![][6]

 ## Today

 The Lansing Makers Network continues to work with schools and museums.
-They also offer classes and workshops that range anywhere from jewelry-making to electronics.
-They empower people to build things on their own and they do this by teaching you not how to be a maker, but how to be a better maker.
+They also offer classes and workshops that cover anything from jewelry-making to electronics.
+Their goals are to empower people to build and teach people how to make things safely and more effectively.

+The makerspace has shops for both woodworking and metalworking.
+For the tech-minded maker, there are stations for electronics, 3D printing, laser cutting, and coding.
+Crafters also have sewing machines, glass grinders, a kiln, and a jewelry station at their disposal.

+The Lansing Makers Network is open to the public twice per week.
+For 24/7 access to the makerspace, [memberships][7] are also available.

+A complete list of the Lansing Makers Network services and equipment is available on their [wiki][6].

 ## Goals

-Brian thinks the Lansing Makers Network needs some reorganization.
-Mostly he would like to see volunteers assigned to specific roles.
-This would allow them to focus on areas where they need to expand, such as new classes, fundraising, and spreading the word.
+The members of the Lansing Makers Network are always happy to help out wherever they can, but Brian thinks some reorganization is due.
+He would particularly like to give volunteers more specific roles.
+This would allow their organization to better focus on areas such as new classes, fundraising, and spreading the word.

-Thinking really big, Brian would love to start a Capital City Maker Faire.
-There are many other groups in Lansing that would like to see this happen, too, but coordination on something so big will be tricky.
+Thinking really big, the group would also love to start a Capital City Maker Faire.
+There are many other groups in Lansing that would like to see this happen, too, but coordination of this magnitude will be tricky.

 ![][5]

 ## For Nonprofits

-According to Brian, the people forming the Lansing Makers Network were a bunch of geeks, nerds, and dorks figuring things out as they moved forward.
-It would have been great if they knew about the [Nonprofit Network][2] and other great resources available around Lansing.
+According to Brian, the people forming the Lansing Makers Network were a bunch of geeks, nerds, and dorks who figured everything out on their own.
+Only later did they discover the [Nonprofit Network][2] and other great resources available around Lansing.
 If you're starting a nonprofit, use these resources and save yourself the trouble of figuring it out on your own.

 Brian also recommends writing a business plan as if you were starting a for-profit business.
 You will need to make money, the only difference is where that money will go.